Peter Guy Wolynes

 Peter Guy Wolynes is an American theoretical chemist and physicist.
-Since 2011 he has been a Bullard-Welch Foundation Professor of Science and Professor of Chemistry at Rice University.
+Since 2011 he has been a Bullard-Welch Foundation Professor of Science and professor of chemistry at Rice University.
 He is widely recognized for his significant contributions to the theories of protein folding, glasses, and gene networks.
-Previously he was James R. Eiszner Professor at the University of Illinois at Urbana-Champaign, and the Francis H.C.
+Previously he was James R. Eiszner Professor at the University of Illinois at Urbana–Champaign, and the Francis H.C.
 Crick Chair of Physical Sciences at the University of California, San Diego.

 Education and early life

-Peter G. Wolynes was born in Chicago, Illinois on April 21, 1953.
-He graduated from Indiana University in 1971 with a B.A in Chemistry, and from Harvard University with a Ph.D in Chemical Physics in 1976.
+Wolynes was born in Chicago, Illinois, on April 21, 1953.
+He graduated from Indiana University Bloomington in 1971 with a B.A. in Chemistry, and from Harvard University with a Ph.D. in Chemical Physics in 1976.

 Career and research

-After a brief postdoctoral research at Massachusetts Institute of Technology with John Deutch, in the fall of 1976 he became an Assistant Professor at the Chemistry department of Harvard University at the age of 23.
+After a brief postdoctoral research at Massachusetts Institute of Technology with John Deutch, in the fall of 1976 he became an assistant professor at the chemistry department of Harvard University at the age of 23.
 In 1980 he moved to the University of Illinois, eventually becoming the Center for Advanced Study Professor of Chemistry, Physics and Biophysics.
-In 2000 he moved to the Department of Chemistry and Biochemistry at the University of California, San Diego, as the Francis Crick Chair in the Physical Sciences.
+In 2000 he moved to the department of chemistry and biochemistry at the University of California, San Diego, as the Francis Crick Chair in the Physical Sciences.
 In addition to continuing his work on many body chemical physics, protein folding and structure prediction, he studied stochastic aspects of cell biology.
 In 2011 he moved to Rice University as the Bullard-Welch Foundation Professor of Science, and Professor of Chemistry and Physics.

-As for 2022, Peter Wolynes has published more than 460 research articles and has an h-index equal to 117 according to his Google Scholar profile.
+As for 2024, Peter Wolynes has published more than 460 research articles and has an h-index equal to 121 according to his Google Scholar profile.